odoo/owl/doc/reference/component.md

 mounted.
 The `willDestroy` hook is useful in that situation, since it is always called.

-The `onWillUnmount` hook is used to register a function that will be executed at this moment:
+The `onWillDestroy` hook is used to register a function that will be executed at this moment:

 ```javascript